Published in 2017 in Health Economics, Volume 26, Issue S3.

 ABSTRACT: Behavioral responses to surveys can significantly affect inferences about population prevalence unless correctly modeled statistically.
 An important case study is the prevalence of nicotine dependence, a formal psychiatric disorder satisfying clinical criteria.
-Data from the National Epidemiologic Survey on Alcohol and Related Conditions in the United… more »
+Data from the National Epidemiologic Survey on Alcohol… more »

 ABSTRACT: The use of behavioral insights and experimental methods has recently gained momentum among health policy-makers.
 There is a tendency, however, to reduce behavioral insights applications in health to “nudges,” and to reduce experiments in health to “randomized controlled trials” (RCTs).
 We argue that there is much more to behavioral insights… more »